abhi266raj/iOSInterview/gcd.md

 ### GCD Question Bank

-Answer all these in all question
+Answer all these in
 	- Will this code compile
 	- Will the code have deadlock
 	- Will this code have race condtion
-	- Will the answer change on change qos parameters
+	- Will the answer change on change qos parameters  (if applicable)

 1. Race condition